f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

 Narrative Check
 -----------------
-You have now completed your first service policy deployment on F5 XC.
+You have now completed your first service policy deployment on F5 Distributed Cloud.
 This policy can be re-used for other applications in the ACME environment as all new load balancers deployed in this namespace will by default be blocking traffic to Fiji.
 IP address blocking performed based on categories or from the F5 ThreatMesh database can be configured on a per application basis.
 You also interacted with the F5 Distributed Cloud AI Assistant to help